tangzuoli/STAPLE/readme.md

 ### Notes:
 * In our experiments, we use 6 gpus and the batch size on each gpu is 16.
 Thus the total batch size is 96.
 * The batch size on each gpu is important in stage 3 because the value of sampled cross-entropy loss is related to the negatives, and we sample (batch_size * 10) negative items for each batch.
 Changing the batch size may not get the ideal output.
 * We have tested the codes for a quick start and reproducing the results reported in the paper.
-If you have any questions, we will answer them during the Rebattle period.
+If you have any questions and find any bug, please let us know in the review, and we will fix the bug in the next version
 * If you want to use OPT-125M directly from Hugging Face instead of downloading it locally, simply set the root_path to an empty string ("").